pymeasure/leco-protocol/control_protocol.md

 #### Directory

 Each Coordinator shall have a list of the Components (including other Connectors) connected to it.
-This is its _local Directory_.
+This is its _Directory_.

-The _global Directory_ is the combination of the local directories of all Coordinators in a Network.
+The _Glossary_ is the combination of the Directories of all Coordinators in a Network.

 ### Conversation protocol

-In the protocol examples, `CA`, `CB`, etc. indicate Component Names.
+In the protocol examples, `CA`, `CB`, etc. indicate Component names.
 `N1`, `N2`, etc. indicate Node Namespaces and `Co1`, `Co2` their corresponding Coordinators.

 Here the Message content is expressed in plain English, for the exact definition see {ref}`message-layer`.

-In the exchange of messages, only the messages over the wire are shown, the connection identity of the ROUTER socket is not shown.
+In the exchange of messages, only the messages over the wire are shown, the connection identity used by the ROUTER socket is not shown.

 #### Communication with the Coordinator